 Step Two: Chop Cranberries

 Then I used this awesome salsa maker, like I said, to

-Then I placed the pan with the gelatin in the refrigerator to set up and serve with whipping cream over a few pieces of chopped lettuce.
+Then I placed the pan with the gelatin mixture in the refrigerator to set up and serve it with whipping cream over a few pieces of chopped lettuce.
 It was delicious!

 - 3 packages 3-ounces each raspberry gelatin

 - 1 cup finely chopped fresh cranberries